-The Book of Lamentations is a reflection by the Prophet Jeremiah on the destruction of the Jerusalem Temple in 586 BC, with the subsequent Babylonian Exile.
+The Book of Lamentations is a reflection by the Prophet Jeremiah on the destruction of Jerusalem and the Temple in 586 BC, with the subsequent Babylonian Exile.
 The Book contains five poems of 22 verses each, except for Chapter 3 which contains 66 verses.
-Each verse of the first four chapters beginning with successive letters of the Hebrew alphabet, Chapter 3 having three lines for each letter.
+Each verse of the first four chapters begins with successive letters of the Hebrew alphabet, Chapter 3 having three lines for each letter.
 While the poetry expressed pain and sorrow over the loss of Jerusalem, there is also an acceptance of punishment for the sins of Israel in their disregard for the way of the Lord.
 Finally there is an expression of hope that God will one day provide deliverance from their chastisement, such as 3:25-26.

 The Book of Lamentations was included in the Writings of Hebrew Scripture, and in traditional manner is named after the first word - אֵיכָה - Eichah, which means How, in what manner - "How deserted lies the city, once so full of people."

 Lamentations is the third of the five Megillot or Scrolls (See also Song of Songs, Ruth, Ecclesiastes, and Esther) that are read throughout the year during Festivals of the Lord (Leviticus 23) or Jewish Memorial Holidays.
 Lamentations is read on the Ninth of Av - Tisha B'Av - a day of mourning recalling the destruction of Jerusalem and Solomon's Temple of the Lord (Second Kings 25:8-9, Jeremiah 52:12-23), and the Second Temple in 70 AD by the Romans.
 The Memorial Holiday generally occurs during the months of July or August (August 6-7 in 2022).

-In the Greek Septuagint, the book was named Θρήνοι - Threni - and placed in the Prophetic Books, following Jeremiah.
+In the Greek Septuagint, the book was named Θρήνοι - Threnoi - and placed in the Prophetic Books, following Jeremiah.
 The Book is followed by Baruch and the Letter of Jeremiah in the Greek Septuagint and the Latin Vulgate, and then the Book of the Prophet Ezekiel.
 It is found in all Christian Old Testaments of the Bible.

 1 How deserted lies the city,